miherna2-te/TELESCOPE_CTX/README.md

 - `show`: Retrieves and displays commands from the execute directory in the specified format (YAML, CSV, JSON, or human-readable).
 - `exit`: Exits the program.

-## Error Handling

-If an error occurs while the script is running, it will be printed to the console with a message indicating that an error occurred.

 ## Author

 Miguel Hernandez